Tutors: Elizabeth and Peter Nicholls

-Mainstream English Tutoring (Year Foundation to Year 10), EAL, ESL, TOEFL, PTE, IELTS, LANTITE.
+Mainstream School English Tutoring (Year Foundation to Year 10)

-Children, Adolescence and Adult English Tutoring (including students new to Australia) who need assistance in their English skills at TAFE, university (including LANTITE exams), in the workforce or with applying for PR (EAL, ESL, TOEFL, PTE, IELTS exam preparation).
+EAL/ESL English for Children, Adolescence and Adult English Tutoring (including students new to Australia), who need assistance in their English skills at TAFE, university (including LANTITE exams), in the workforce or with applying for PR: TOEFL, PTE, IELTS, ISLPR exam preparation), Business English.

-Spelling, grammar and reading comprehension including NAPLAN preparation, Entrance or Finishing Exams, Select Entry Schools, Scholarship Programs
+Spelling, grammar and reading comprehension tuition including NAPLAN and LANTITE exam preparation, Entrance or Finishing Exams, Select Entry Schools, Scholarship Programs.

-Writing including creative writing, essays, analytics, use of word publishing programs
+Writing tuition including creative writing, essays, analytics, use of word publishing programs.